dwoll/RExRepos/content/posts/rerWorkflowWP.md

  - [SyntaxHighlighter](http://wordpress.org/extend/plugins/syntaxhighlighter/) plugin for WordPress for code boxes with R syntax highlighting
  - [MathJax](http://wordpress.org/extend/plugins/mathjax-latex/) plugin for WordPress for nice math rendering using $\LaTeX$ syntax
- - [`RWordPress`](http://www.omegahat.org/R/src/contrib/) R package for uploading posts from R to WP
+ - [`RWordPress`](http://www.omegahat.org/RWordPress/) R package for uploading posts from R to WP

-You will need to build `RWordPress` yourself, even on Windows. `RWordPress` depends on the packages `RCurl`, `XML`, and `XMLRPC`, which are available as source from [OmegaHat](http://www.omegahat.org/R/src/contrib/), or as Windows binary packages from [Prof. Ripley's site](http://www.stats.ox.ac.uk/pub/RWin/bin/windows/contrib/2.15/).
+You will need to build `RWordPress` yourself, even on Windows. `RWordPress` depends on the packages `RCurl`, `XML`, and `XMLRPC`.
+Note that `XMLRPC` is available from the [BioConductor](http://bioconductor.org/packages/release/extra/html/XMLRPC.html) repository.
 On Linux, all build tools should already be installed, on Windows, download `Rtools<version>.exe` and follow the instructions from [Building R for Windows](http://cran.r-project.org/bin/windows/Rtools/).
 Then build and install `RWordPress`:

 ```r
 install.packages("RWordPress", repos="http://www.omegahat.org/R", build=TRUE)
 ```

 Set up `RWordPress` with your login credentials and the site URL.